Gloria Joseph: Career

 After Lorde's 1992 death Joseph published The Wind Is Spirit: The Life, Love and Legacy of Audre Lorde (2016), "a compilation of essays, photos, and recollections by a diverse group of contributors ruminating on how Lorde impacted their life, work, and activism."
 She and Lorde discussed the project extensively before Lorde's death.
 Joseph used Kickstarter to help fund the writing and publication.
 The anthology-biography received a 2017 Lambda Literary Award and the Association for Women in Psychology's 2017 Distinguished Publication Award.

 Personal life

 Joseph was a lesbian.
 She was a life partner of prolific Black feminist writer Audre Lorde.
 They lived on Joseph's native island home of Saint Croix from 1981 until Lorde's death from cancer in 1992.
-Joseph later had a long-term relationship with Afro-German activist Helga Emde that lasted over 20 years until Joseph's death.
+Joseph later had a long-term relationship with Afro-German Helga Emde that lasted over 20 years until Joseph's death.

 Death

-Joseph died on August 16, 2019 at age 91 at her home on Saint Croix.
+Joseph died on August 16, 2019, at age 91 at her home on Saint Croix.